“Why would I ever fear success?”

 She didn’t feel that her talents were successfully utilized and she often felt resentful for having to take a back seat in some of her meetings.

-She hadn’t yet learned that her experiences with her brother and parents growing up made her feel that she wanted success, yet fearful that success would mean she would be in trouble.
+She hadn’t yet learned that her experiences growing up with her brother and parents had made her feel that she wanted success, yet fearful that success would mean she would be in trouble.

 She didn’t realize that trauma and success were connected.

-(Want to read more?
-Read the blog about What Is Fear of Success Trauma And Why It’s Holding You Back)
+I discuss this in greater detail in my article, What Is Fear of Success Trauma And Why It’s Holding You Back

 Your Parent’s Views On Success